-We’re the Glasgow branch of Everyday Loans, based at: 150 West George Street, Glasgow G2 2HG.
+We’re the Glasgow branch of Everyday Loans, based at: First Floor, 150 West George Street, Glasgow G2 2HG.

 If you have already submitted an application to us and want to know what the next stage is, please give us a call on 0141 331 0457.